-Anyone with a phone number, you can also conference call more easily and call internationally for much less when using VoIP.
+Anyone with a phone number and VoIP service can make calls over VoIP.
+You can also make conference call more easily and make international calls for much less when using VoIP.

 1. Businesses typically save between 40%–90% on the cost of their telephone system when moving from a traditional system to a VoIP system.